SayyamJain101/taskmanager/README.md

 # 📌 TaskManager

 A modern and intuitive **task management web app** built with **TypeScript + Vite + Tailwind CSS**.
-(Adjust this intro to match your actual project stack & purpose)

 ## 🚀 Features